googlearchive/backbonefire/README.md

 ```

 ### destroy()
-In a model with the `firebase` property defined, calling `destroy` will remove
+In a model with the `url` property defined, calling `destroy` will remove
 the contents at the specified Firebase location.

 ``` js